accelerated-text/accelerated-text/docs/export.md

 # Document plan export

-Go to `utils` folder located in project root and type this command in the terminal:
+To be able to share document plans or save them as a backup, go to `utils` folder located in project root and run this command in the terminal:
 ```
 make export-all-document-plans
 ```